Who should apply?

 For some students, the Mason Core requirements (except ENGH 302) may be met by completing an Associate of Arts (AA), Associate of Science (AS), or Associate of Arts and Science (AA&S) from an approved Virginia community college.
 The Associate of Applied Science (AAS) does not waive Mason Core requirements.
 See the Guaranteed Admission Agreement (GAA) regarding the Mason Core Waiver.

-RN to BSN Pathway
+RN to BSN and Co-enrollment Program

 - ENGH 302 Advanced Composition | 3 credits (A Mason specific course for students with no prior US Bachelor’s degree)